Note 1 - Description of Business and Summary of Significant Accounting Policies

 Available-for-sale investments:Available-for-sale investments consist of debt instruments with original maturities of generally

 sixmonths and equity securities.
 Available-for-sale investments are recorded based on trade-date.
 The Company considers all of its marketable securities available-for-sale and reports them at fair value.
-Unrealized gains and losses on available-for-sale securities are included within other income (expense) in fiscal
+Unrealized gains and losses on available-for-sale securities are excluded from income, but are included, net of taxes, in other comprehensive income.
+If an "other-than-temporary" impairment is determined to exist, the difference between the value of the investment security recorded in the financial statements and the Company's current estimate of the fair value is recognized as a charge to earnings in the period in which the impairment is determined.

 Trade accounts receivable:Trade accounts receivable are initially recorded at the invoiced amount upon the sale of goods or services to customers, and they do